Communication and Code Dependency Effects on Software Code Quality: An Empirical Analysis of Herbsleb Hypothesis: Results

-Figure~\ref{fig:RQ1_following} shows the result for number of projects marked as hero and non-hero when the we vary the threshold from ``hero-ness'' from 80 to 95\%.The clear conclusion from this figure is that the phenomenon that we have defined as ``hero`` is very common.
+Figure~\ref{fig:RQ1_following} shows the result for the number of projects where majority of social and code communication is done by only a few developers.
+We mark these projects as as hero and non-hero based on a varying threshold of $x$ percentage of work (both social and code communication) done by $y$ percentage of developers.
+Here we vary the $x$ percentage (that is the work done) from 80 to 95\%, while we vary $y$ (i.e., percentage of developers) from 20 to 5\%.
+The clear conclusion from this figure is that the phenomenon that we have defined as ``hero`` is very common.
 In fact, the phenomenon may be more pronounced than previously reported.
-Even when we require heroes to be involved in 95\% of the communication (which is a large amount), we find that that majority of the projects studied here exhibit ``hero-ness''.
-That is:
+Even when we require heroes to be involved in 95\% of the communication (which is a large amount), we find that majority of the projects studied here exhibits a very centralized social and code communication structure.

-\begin{result} Hero projects are overwhelmingly present in open source software community.
+\begin{result} Here we see a overwhelming presence of projects with highly centralized social and code communication structure in open source software community.
 That is, in the usual case, there are very few people in each project responsible for majority of the work. \end{result}